Helping Baby Sleep Through The Night

-Ryan recommends putting baby in her own room for at least one nap a day to start.
-"This gets her acclimated to her room, so when it's time to move in there, it's not a total change."
-A daily solo nap also helps baby and you get used to being apart — these little breaks are healthy and necessary.
+Ryan recommends putting baby in his her own room for at least one nap a day to start.
+"This gets baby acclimated to his or her room, so when it's time to move in there, it's not a total change."
+A daily solo nap also helps baby and you get used to being apart—these little breaks are healthy and necessary.
 Even if baby sleeps in your room, Herman recommends putting up a screen or partition for separation.
-"If baby wakes up during the night and sees you, it's easy for him to rely on you to fall back asleep," Ryan says.
-And you'll all be happy later if baby's able to put himself back to bed.
+"If baby wakes up during the night and sees you, it's easy for him or her to rely on you to fall back asleep," Ryan says.
+And you'll all be happy later if baby's able to put himself or herself back to bed.

-Baby sleeps best when the temperature is consistent and cool — between 68 and 72 degrees.
+Baby sleeps best when the temperature is consistent and cool—between 68 and 72 degrees Fahrenheit.
 "Most moms actually keep the nursery too warm," Ryan says.
 Putting your crib in the right spot is also key.
 "Pick a location that isn't in the direct pathway of your air-conditioning or heating vents," Herman says.
 Sudden temperature changes will startle and disturb baby.
 Also, move the crib away from windows to protect baby from drafts and outside noise.

 Dim the lights

-Light signals daytime to baby, so blocking out the sun will help keep her snoozing.
+Light signals daytime to baby, so blocking out the sun will help keep him or her snoozing.
 In fact, cut out all the extra light you can.
-That includes the night-light — babies aren't likely to fear the dark until at least 18 months.
+That includes the night-light—babies aren't likely to fear the dark until at least 18 months.
 "On a scale of one to five, five being pitch black, your baby's room should be a four," Herman says.
 If baby's a nighttime nurser, attach a dimmer switch to a lamp and turn it on and off slowly for nighttime feedings.

 Teach baby to sleep through

-Some babies start sleeping through the night on their own, and others may need some nudging — “ sleep teaching” as Ryan and Herman call it.
+Some babies start sleeping through the night on his or her own, and others may need some nudging—“sleep teaching” as Ryan and Herman call it.
 This could happen at any age, but never before four months.

-For some babies, teaching them to fall back asleep on their own may mean letting them cry for a few minutes before going to them in the middle of the night, or it may mean introducing a “lovey” for baby to cuddle with.
+For some babies, teaching them to fall back asleep on his or her own may mean letting them cry for a few minutes before going to them in the middle of the night, or it may mean introducing a “lovey” for baby to cuddle with.
 “Baby might have some negative sleep associations,” Ryan says.
 “It’s about helping them create new, positive ones.”

 Make a plan